oklog/oklog/DESIGN.md

 - Size int — file size of segments read to produce results
 - Results io.Reader — merged and time-ordered results

-Setting StatsOnly true can be used to quickly "explore" a data set, and narrow down a query to a usable result set.
+StatsOnly can be used to "explore" and iterate on a query, until it's been narrowed down to a usable result set.

 # Component model